 PIConGPU is a relativistic Particle-in-Cell code running on graphic processing units as well as regular multi-core processors.
 It is Open Source und is freely available for download.
 It can be used to study plasmas with relativistic dynamics, solving the Maxwell-Vlasov system of equations.

 PIConGPU is an extremely scalable and platform portable application for particle-in-cell simulations.
-While we mainly use it for studying laser-plasma interactions, it has also been used for astrophysics studies of the Kelvin-Helmholtz-instability.
+While we mainly use it to study laser-plasma interactions, it has also found utility in astrophysical studies and simulations of matter under extreme conditions.

 This image was generated using ISAAC, a tool for visualizing simulations in real time on the Frontier supercomputer being built at OLCF.
 Image Courtesy of Felix Meyer/Helmholtz-Zentrum Dresden-Rossendorf.

 Our pioneering astrophysics research combined particle-in-cell simulations with spectrally and directionally resolved radiation simulations and achieved remarkable performance, utilizing the world's largest computer system at the time, TITAN cluster.
 As a result, PIConGPU became one of six Gordon Bell Award finalists.

 Due to its innovative use of GPU clusters, the development team of PIConGPU was awarded the 2013 Helmholtz-Zentrum Dresden-Rossendorf Technology and Innovation Award.

 In 2022, an in-situ, live rendering of a PIConGPU Laser Wakefield simulation using ISAAC reached second best image.